NinerBull/tRP3_RPNameInQuests/README.md

 ## Configuration
 A new area will be added into Total RP 3's Config Window, under 'Settings' > 'Quest Text'.

+You can also access the config by typing `/trp3 questtext`.

 There is a dropdown here so you can choose how your character should be addressed by NPCs.
 Note that this is on a per-character basis, not per-TRP3 Profile basis.
 So even if you use the same TRP3 profile across 2 or more characters, you'll need to adjust this dropdown individually for each one.